wirednkod/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

     <li class="fragment">The DOT token captures the utility that the parachains provide and converts it to security.</li>
     <li class="fragment">The slot mechanics (renewal, auctions) creates a market where parachains need to outcompete opportunity costs to be sustainable (i.e., they need to be useful).</li>
     <li class="fragment">Polkadot is a DAO that will be able to fund its own preservation and evolution.</li>
-    <li class="fragment">There are many changes to come with Polkadot 2.0 creating a much more agile system.</li>
+    <li class="fragment">There are many changes to come to Polkadot creating a much more agile system.</li>
 </ul>

 ---